1 | Common garter snake |

 Range: eastern USA, Ontario.

-Many riverside dog walkers have confused this snake, but this is one of the easiest garter snakes to distinguish.
-Their belly tends to be paler than the common garter snake, and their faces are cleaner, with less markings.
+Many riverside dog walkers have misidentified this snake over the years, but this is one of the easiest garter snake species to distinguish.
+Their belly tends to be paler than the common garter snake’s, and their faces are cleaner, with less markings.
 Eastern ribbon snakes are also the thinnest Thamnophis member, and have a signature white dot in front of each eye.

-Eastern ribbon snakes source over 90% of their calories from amphibians, with a helping of caterpillars and fish.
-The northern leopard frog is their favourite prey.
-Eastern ribbon snakes use neither venom nor constriction, grabbing a frog and swallowing them down in whatever clumsy way possible.
+Eastern ribbon snakes measure up to 101.8cm, and source over 90% of their calories from amphibians, with a bonus helping of caterpillars and fish.
+Studies reveal that the northern leopard frog is their favourite prey of all.
+Eastern ribbon snakes use neither venom nor constriction, preferring to grab a frog and swallow it down using whatever clumsy methods possible.

 3 | Aquatic garter snake |